 The user identities to be used by the UE in the authentication and authorization for accessing EPC via a trusted non-3GPP access are the Root-NAI (permanent identity), decorated NAI, Fast-Reauthentication NAI (Fast-Reauthentication Identity) and Pseudonym Identity and these identities are described in clause 4.4.

 If the UE supports ERP, the identity to be used by the UE during the re-authentication procedure using ERP is the "KeyName-NAI" as described in 3GPP TS 23.003 [3].

+If the UE is a UE configured for high priority access in the selected PLMN and the UE is configured, as specified in 3GPP TS 24.368 [80], to apply NAI decoration for MPS, the UE shall inform the TWAN by appending a priority indication to the NAI in the EAP Response/Identity message.
+See 3GPP TS 23.003 [3] for NAI details.

+Editor's Note (CR#0772, MPS_WLAN): The MO leaf for enabling NAI decoration for MPS needs to be added to 3GPP TS 24.368 [80].

 6.4.2.1A Identity Management - emergency session